 Abstract.
-Close-orbiting black hole pairs with near-equal masses M \approx m are a new kind of macroscopic quantum object because they have inherent mass-uncertainty $\Delta M{total} > (M+m)/380$.
+Close-orbiting black hole pairs with near-equal masses M≈m are a new kind of macroscopic quantum object because they have inherent mass-uncertainty ΔM{total} >(M+m)/380.
 That makes them the largest and heaviest macroscopic quantum systems ever found, the first observable physical system plausibly requiring quantum gravity for an accurate description, and the first which plausibly will enable learning about quantum gravity via direct observation.
-To show that, we combine (1) rigorous forms of the energy-time uncertainty principle with (2) graviton-emission rate estimates - large rates force high mass-uncertainties ΔM ; and more gravitons are emitted during a few minutes of super-super hole tight orbiting than the total count of non-graviton particles in the observable universe.
+Lengths and times measured in the vicinity also should have relative uncertainties \gtrsim 1/380.
+To show that, we combine (1) rigorous forms of the energy-time uncertainty principle with (2) graviton-emission rate estimates - large rates force high mass-uncertainties ΔM ; and more gravitons are emitted during 1 hour of super-super hole tight orbiting than the total count of non-graviton particles in the observable universe.